en

 Kira Onsen

 Located at the southern end of Nishio is the hot spring/beach area called Kira Onsen.
-The 570 meters of sandy beach is planted with palm trees that lend the area to being called Kira Waikiki Beach and gives the area a resort feel.
+The 570 meter-long sandy beach is planted with palm trees which gives the area a resort feel.
+That’s probably why the area is called Kira Waikiki Beach!
 The beach is equipped with showers and changing rooms.
 In late August each year, Kira Onsen hosted a Hawaiian Festival which attracts hula dancers from all over Japan.

 Kira Onsen(吉良温泉)